Skip to content

 1987: The YWCA purchases property and begins renovations to help women who need somewhere to stay due to a loss of a spouse, loss of income, or other situations.

-Today: The YWCA continues to provide vital resources to our community, including services for victims of domestic violence and sexual assault, assistance to those with mental health and/or developmental disabilities, shelter for the homeless, and a food pantry.
+Today: The YWCA continues to provide vital resources to our community, including services for victims of domestic violence and sexual assault, assistance to those with mental health and/or developmental disabilities, and shelter for the homeless.
 Every day, we live our mission: eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.

 Capital Campaign - After a century of service to Bradford and McKean County, the YWCA is at a pivotal point, and we are turning to you for support.
 Safe and secure space for our programs and services benefiting thousands is vital to the continuation of empowerment and stability.